Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 Okay.

-Um, all right, and we got 319 votes.
+And we got 319 votes.

-So that so that's what I would really that's what I would do.
+So that, so that's what I would really, that's what I would do.

-Um maybe I'll cover that one.
+Maybe I'll cover that one.

-I honestly thought about potentially covering it today, but I don't think enough people know um who Sue Surf is.
+I honestly thought about potentially covering it today, but I don't think enough people know who Sue Surf is.

 So how am I a rat when I was the one controlling the rats?